dPrep - Course Summary & Exam Preparation

 • LG 1: Use R to clean and transform data for analysis [synthesis; 20% of points]

-• know core concepts and corresponding code in tidyverse/dplyr: e.g., aggregation, merging, de-duplication, reshaping, data conversions, regular expressions)
+• know core concepts and corresponding code in tidyverse/dplyr: e.g., aggregation, merging, de-duplication, reshaping, data conversions, regular expressions, dealing with time, pivoting)

 • become fast in coding - no time to “look up” these commands elaborately